fatmaerturk/brokerage/README.md

 - Spring Security
 - H2 Database

+## H2 Database Configuration
+The project uses H2 in-memory database for development and testing purposes.
+The database configuration is specified in the `application.properties` file.

+JDBC URL: jdbc:h2:mem:testdb
+User Name:	sa
+Password:	password

+You can access the H2 database console at `http://localhost:8080/h2-console` with the details provided above.

 ## Build and Run
 1. Clone the repository.
 2. In the project directory, run: